nsudhanva/v4/src/content/about/index.md

 > Good technology and good relationships come from collaboration.
 I'm excited to create a new future, learn about you, and make something beautiful together.

-Before graduating from [PES University](https://pes.edu/), I founded [Initiable](https://initiable.com/) where I work on building end-to-end systems for machine learning and its applications.
+Before graduating from [PES University](https://pes.edu/), I founded [Initiable](https://initiable.com/) where I worked on building end-to-end systems for machine learning and its applications.
+Currently I work at [Pixxel](https://pixxel.space) as a Machine Learning and DevOps Engineer.

 ### Here are few technologies I've been working with recently: